 One of my favored memories of 2009: Singing ABBA’s Voulez-Vous in a karaoke bar in Tokyo and enjoying sushi afterwards.
-It has appeared that precisely in the same year, Johannes Jensen opened his sushi restaurant on Faroe Islands.
+It has appeared that precisely in the same year, Johannes Jensen opened his sushi restaurant in the Faroe Islands.
 His idea: If you have one of the world’s best fish around, you should serve it in the best possible way. „The Japanese way“, as he says.
 So let’s find out what his restaurant is like.

 The etika is located in the capital Tórshavn, close to the harbor, the city hall and the parliament.
 Large windows, wooden floor, metallic-orange-colored designer chairs.
 I order number 301: 4 uramaki with surimi crab, 2 futomaki with salmon and cream cheese, 1 nigiri with salmon and 1 nigiri with porbeagle (8 pcs / 109 kr.), also green tea with popped rice.
 Time to take a second look around.
 Funny magazines, nice sales counter for take-away sushi, a shelf packed with colorful Kusmi caddies, pleasant atmosphere, friendly waitress.
 I like this place – and also the sushi.
 The fish is mostly Faroese, no tuna, and they use the local shark, Johannes Jensen told me.